KS X 1001: Statistics by jamo

-Hanja sets (rows number 42 through 93)
+Hanja set (rows number 42 through 93)

 KS X 1001 encodes hanja with multiple pronunciations multiple times, once for each pronunciation.
 (Some pronunciations are inherited from Middle Chinese, and others are an effect of the initial sound rule.)
 One character, 樂, is encoded four times.
 The first 268 characters (U+F900–U+FA0B) in the CJK Compatibility Ideographs block correspond to these duplicates.

 In the table below, the first row-cell value (and reading) for each Hanja maps to the CJK Unified Ideographs block; others map to the CJK Compatibility Ideographs block.